harrymayr/Zendure-HA/custom_components/zendure_ha/README.md

 ## Files

-- `custom_components/zendure_h2k/__init__.py`: Marks the directory as a Python package and may contain initialization code.
+- `custom_components/zendure_ha/__init__.py`: Marks the directory as a Python package and may contain initialization code.
-- `custom_components/zendure_h2k/api.py`: Contains the `API` class for handling connections to the Zendure API, managing authentication, and retrieving device information.
+- `custom_components/zendure_ha/api.py`: Contains the `API` class for handling connections to the Zendure API, managing authentication, and retrieving device information.
-- `custom_components/zendure_h2k/hyper2000.py`: Defines the `Hyper2000` class, representing the Hyper 2000 device with relevant properties and methods.
+- `custom_components/zendure_ha/hyper2000.py`: Defines the `Hyper2000` class, representing the Hyper 2000 device with relevant properties and methods.
-- `custom_components/zendure_h2k/manifest.json`: Contains metadata about the custom component, including its name, version, and dependencies.
+- `custom_components/zendure_ha/manifest.json`: Contains metadata about the custom component, including its name, version, and dependencies.
 - `.gitignore`: Specifies files and directories to be ignored by Git.

 ## Installation

 1. Clone this repository to your local machine.
-2. Copy the `zendure_h2k` folder into your Home Assistant `custom_components` directory.
+2. Copy the `zendure_ha` folder into your Home Assistant `custom_components` directory.
 3. Restart Home Assistant to load the new integration.

 ## Usage